Leppy-oss/Leppy-oss/README.md

 - 👋 Hi, I’m @Leppy-oss
-- 👀 I’m interested in learning more about C++, Java, and Javascript.
+- 👀 I’m interested in learning more about C++, C#, Ruby, and Perl.
 - 🌱 I’m currently learning everything I'm interested in!

 <!---